KernFerm/BubblesTheDev-WebBrowser/GLOBAL-USER-RIGHTS.md

 ## Updates

-BubblesTheDev Web Browser may include update checking and installer-based update behavior.
+BubblesTheDev Web Browser may include background update checking, background installer download behavior, and installer-based update handling.

-The update model is designed around visible update behavior, verified HTTPS endpoints, SHA-256 checked installer launches, and installer-time registration support for installed builds where available.
+The update model is designed around visible update behavior, secure update connections, verified installer launches, and installer-time registration support for installed builds where available.

 The browser is not designed to silently replace itself in the background as a hidden auto-updater service.

-Installed builds can check for newer release metadata, download an installer, verify the installer, and launch the update flow when available.
+Installed builds can check for newer release metadata, download an installer in the background where supported, verify the installer, and launch the visible update flow when available.
+The browser is intended to show `Restart to Update` only after the update is ready.

-The update flow should fail closed unless the metadata URL and installer URL use `https:` and the published release includes a valid SHA-256 hash for installer verification before launch.
+Installed builds may also create or refresh a Desktop folder named `BubblesTheDev - WebBrowser Update Notes` so bundled release notes for the current version remain visible locally.

+The update flow is designed to stop rather than continue if required security checks do not pass before launch.

 Update-related technical data should be limited to update support, version support, security validation, installer reliability, and troubleshooting.